 This guide contains some tips to teach you how to start, stop, restart WildFly application server.
 By the end of this tutorial, you will be able to effectively manage the lifecycle of your Wildfly server as needed.
+Besides, we provide some troubleshooting tips to verify why the start or restart does not work.

-First of all, WildFly can be run in two modes: Standalone mode and Domain mode.
+Firstly, WildFly can be run in two modes: Standalone mode and Domain mode.

 Booting WildFly in Standalone mode